-A highlight of Balts’ time as Clemson’s Air Force ROTC commander came in 2018, when he was instrumental in organizing a special POW/MIA day event where three surviving prisoners of war from World War II, Korea and Vietnam, respectively, all Clemson alumni, shared a stage.
-It was one of less than a handful of times living prisoners of war from all three conflicts appeared together on one stage.
-The event was a huge success, attracting a standing-room only crowd of more than 700 attendees and included media coverage from USA Today, the Department of Defense and several local media outlets.
+A highlight of Balts’ time as Clemson’s Air Force ROTC commander came in 2018 when he was instrumental in organizing a special POW/MIA day event where three surviving prisoners of war from World War II, Korea and Vietnam, respectively, all Clemson alumni, shared a stage.
+It was one of less than a handful of times living prisoners of war from all three conflicts appeared together on one stage anywhere.
+The event was a huge success, attracting a standing-room-only crowd of more than 700 attendees and included media coverage from USA Today, the Department of Defense and several local media outlets.

 As it turns out, honoring United States POWs is very personal for Balts.